Juan Andrés Gelly: Work as diplomat and politician

 In 1826 Gelly worked as secretary to Argentine president Bernardino Rivadavia, and in the following year secretary for general Carlos María de Alvear during the Cisplatine War.
-He was a notable oppositor to Manuel Dorrego's government (1827-28), and served as general José Maria Paz's secretary when Juan Lavalle toppled Dorrego and became interim governor; Paz and Lavalle were great allies.
+He was a notable opponent of Manuel Dorrego's government (1827-28), and served as general José Maria Paz's secretary when Juan Lavalle toppled Dorrego and became interim governor; Paz and Lavalle were great allies.
 Gelly served in this capacity at the Battle of Navarro, which led to Dorrego's ultimate defeat.
 Some months later, he was a member of the party sent to welcome José de San Martín, who'd just returned from Europe, in Montevideo.
 San Martín was offered Buenos Aires' government, but he refused and left Argentina forever.
 During the Cisplatine War, he served as secretary to army commanders Carlos María de Alvear and Juan Antonio Lavalleja.
 Throughout this period of his life, Gelly was a prolific contributor to various newspapers in Buenos Aires.

 Lavalle named Gelly chief of police for Buenos Aires in 1829.
 Later in the same year, however, Lavalle was defeated at the Battle of Márquez Bridge, and Gelly left with him to Montevideo, where he served as secretary to interim governor general José Rondeau and president Fructuoso Rivera.
 He formed part of a group known as "Los cinco hermanos", along with Nicolás Herrera, José Ellauri, Julián Álvarez, all of them married with sisters to Lucas Obes, the group's final member.
 They were very influential politically during Rivera's presidency, and collaborated closely with Santiago Vázquez, who had been one of the Thirty-Three Orientals and was Uruguayan Minister of Foreign Relations; between 1840 and 1844 Gelly worked under him and Francisco Antonino Vidal Gosende as "head officer of the State and Foreign Relations Ministries", a title equivalent to that of sub-secretary of State nowadays.
 They were once pictured by a newspaper as devils, robbing the people of Uruguay.